 This is what I sensed.

-I sensed a uh a real sincerity in him.
+I sensed a real sincerity in him.

 They don't have urgency.

-And then McConnell lecturing the president first, in fairness to President Trump, about well, he's not from here.
+And then McConnell lecturing the president first, in fairness to President Trump, about, well, he's not from here.

-I'm a bit irritated over this.
+He's not, you know, I'm a bit irritated over this.

-He doesn't understand the complexities of legislating, and I'm like, really?
+He doesn't understand the complexities of legislating.

-This is nine months into the guy's presidency, and you you guys are eight years into this promise.
+This is nine months into the guy's presidency, and you guys are eight years into this promise.

 This is ridiculous.

-I think it was unwise, and I think looking back, he probably agrees it was unwise.
+And I think looking back, he probably agrees it was unwise.

 Well, we could also end up losing the seat.